mixpanel/action-destinations/README.md

 ## Misc.

-Code in this repo is formatted using `prettier-eslint`.
-You can format everything by running `npm run fmt`.
+Code in this repo is formatted using `eslint`.
+You can format everything by running `yarn lint`.